-9 Complaints Procedure
+9.0 Complaints procedure

-- 9.1 If you are not happy with the way that you or your child is treated by any member of staff you should consider raising your concern informally in the first instance with the Headteacher.
-You may find it helpful to refer to our Complaint Procedure for guidance (available via the school website). - 9.2 The Complaints procedure emphasises the importance of resolving any concerns informally and at the earliest possible opportunity.
+9.1 If you are not happy with the way that you or your child is treated by any member of staff you should consider raising your concern informally in the first instance with the Headteacher.
+You may find it helpful to refer to our Complaint Procedure for guidance (available via the school website).
+This procedure emphasises the importance of resolving any concerns informally and at the earliest possible opportunity.
 We expect our parents to share any concerns informally with us so that we can continuously improve the quality of education at our school.
 If as a parent/carer(s) your complaint is about exclusion from school for inappropriate conduct, please refer to the Exclusion Policy.

-10 Monitoring and Evaluation
+10.0 Monitoring and evaluation

-- 10.1 The Deputy Head Pastoral is responsible for maintaining a behaviour log which includes instances of bullying. - 10.2 The Headteacher is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact. - 10.4 The Deputy Head Pastoral reports on behaviour and bullying at governance meetings.
-This forms the monitoring and evaluation function of the proprietor. - 10.5 Where there are concerns regarding the school's approach to dealing with behaviour, these will be explored by the Cognita Assistant Director of Education (ADE).
+- 10.1 Each Headteacher is responsible for maintaining a behaviour log which includes instances of bullying. - 10.2 The Headteacher is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact. - 10.3 Headteachers report on behaviour and bullying at governance meetings.
+This forms the monitoring and evaluation function of the proprietor. - 10.4 Where there are concerns regarding the school's approach to dealing with behaviour, these will be explored by the Cognita Assistant Director of Education (ADE).